Policy Webinar 1.

 Policy Webinar 4.

 The Public and the Private sectors: Points of intersection, points of departure

 Policy Webinar 5.

-One Health and AMR Surveillance:
+One Health and AMR Surveillance: Approaches and Options

-Professor Sabiha Essack, Senior Implementation Research Advisor to the International Centre for Antimicrobial Resistance Solution (ICARS), introduced the first presenter Professor Frank Møller Aarestrup.
-Professor Aarestrup is a professor at the Technical University of Denmark and Head of Division at the National Food Institute.
-His research primarily targets the association between the use of antimicrobial agents to farm animals and the emergence and spread of AMR in humans, including on how next generation sequencing can contribute to the global surveillance of AMR and explores economic incentives to reduce AMU in animals.
+Professor Sabiha Essack (Senior Implementation Research Advisor to ICARS) introduced: (i) Professor Frank Møller Aarestrup (Technical University of Denmark/Head of Division at the National Food Institute) whose research targets the association between the use of antimicrobial agents to farm animals and the emergence and spread of AMR in humans; and (ii) Professor Thomas Van Boeckel (Spatial epidemiologist at ETH Zurich) whose research includes developing maps of AMR and explores economic incentives to reduce AMU in animals.

 Policy Webinar 6.

-Disruptive methodologies: Artificial Intelligence,
+Disruptive methodologies: Artificial Intelligence, Machine Learning, and AMR